sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // NB: the only heuristic implemented so far is a super-simple one that just counts the differences
 // between the current state and the goal.
 That's obviously not going to cut it for most problems,
-// but suffices for the very simple problem we are trying to solve here: var planner = new ForwardStateSpaceSearch(ElementDifferenceCount.EstimateCountOfActionsToGoal);
+// but suffices for the very simple problem we are trying to solve here: var planner = new ForwardStateSpaceSearch(ElementDifferenceCount.EstimateCost);

 // Tell the planner to create a plan for our problem: var plan = planner.CreatePlanAsync(problem).GetAwaiter().GetResult(); // or obviously just await.. if we're in an async method